AphiweSkeyi00/HTML_CSS/README.md

 Nested element - an element inside another one
 DOM - Document Object Model is a structure/tree that shows how nested elements are related.
 HTML headlines range from 1 to 6, 1 being the biggest going down in size.
 They are used as  hierachy to show what is important and what will grab the users attention
-HTML Bold & Italics -
+HTML Bold & Italics - the formatting styles are used to put emphsis on a word or phrase.
+We use <i> for visual italics and <em> to add emphasis.
+We also use <b> to make texts bold and <strong> to emphasize

+HTML Lists
+Ordered
+Unordered
+Definition